WFP-VAM/vam.whittaker/README.rst

 Bugs, typos & feature requests
 -----

-If you find a bug, see a typo, have some kind of troubles running the module or just simply want to have a feature added, please `submit an issue! <https://github.com/WFP-VAM/vam.whittaker/issues/new`_
+If you find a bug, see a typo, have some kind of troubles running the module or just simply want to have a feature added, please `submit an issue <https://github.com/WFP-VAM/vam.whittaker/issues/new>`_!

 CHANGES